WNderitu/week_3_project_advanced_ml/README.md

 ---

-For the exploratory data analysis and time Series forecasting modelling, the dataset for **one monitoring station; Aotizhongxin** will be used.
+For exploratory data analysis and time Series forecasting, the dataset for **one monitoring station; Aotizhongxin** will be used.

 - The Aotizhongxin dataset has 35,064 observations and 17 features (4 time features, 6 target variables & 7 environmental factors).